mitre/cpsa/src/vscode-cpsa/README.md

 The extension currently depends on features from VSCode 1.54 (February 2021) or newer.

+## Installation

+To obtain the built extension, you can build it from source or obtain a `.vsix` archive.
+A standard location to download this build artifact is being worked on.
+See the "Building the extension" section of DEVELOPING.md to build it from source.

+To install the `.vsix` archive, there are two methods.

+On the commandline, if the VSCode `code` executable is on your PATH:

+    code --install-extension vscode-cpsa-VERSION.vsix

+The other method is to use VSCode to "Open Folder" on the directory containing the archive.
+Then, it should be possible to right-click the file in VSCode's Explorer panel, and an "Install Extension" option should be available.

+If you already had the extension installed and you are replacing it, VSCode might need to be restarted.

 ## Known Issues

 This extension assumes that CPSA is installed.
 If it isn't, there will be